 The following MMWEC Members have free or discounted charger incentives.
 Click on the participating MLP below to learn more about their EV offerings or to download a charging agreement.

-Free Charger: All Ipswich customers (EV & hybrid), all other EV customers (Groton and Sterling see rebate).
+Free Charger: All EV customers except Groton and Sterling (see rebate).

-Rebate ($200-$300 based on size of battery): All Groton (up to $400) and Sterling customers, all other plug-in hybrid drivers except Ipswich customers.
+Rebate ($200-$300 based on size of battery): All Groton (up to $400) and Sterling EV and PHEV customers and all other PHEV drivers.

 Customers receiving a charger rebate should review the eligible model information HERE.